robclu/nano/_posts/2015-09-22-introducing-nano.md

 ## Installation

-See the [installation](/nano/installation) or the link in the sidebar for installation.
+Information regarding installation can be found at [installation](/nano/installation) or the link in the sidebar

 ## Examples

 Nano is still under development, however, examples of the latest functionality can be found at [examples](https:://robclu.github.io/examples.md).

-Suggestions for additional general, or specific functionality are welcomed.
+Suggestions for additional functionality are welcomed.

 ## Contact